Lucy Diakovska: No Angels

-Encouraged to chance her luck in the professional music business, Diakovska decided to audition for the 2000 debut of the German reality television program Popstars.
-She entered the competition with thousands of other women, and the judges, Simone Angel, Rainer Moslener and Mario M. Mendryzcki, were impressed with her performance in Hamburg.
-She earned a position in the top thirty finalists and immediately travelled to Majorca, Spain to join her competitors for a workshop there.
+Encouraged to try her luck in the professional music business, Diakovska decided to audition for the 2000 debut of the German reality television program Popstars.
+She entered the competition with thousands of other women, and the judges, Simone Angel, Rainer Moslener and Mario M. Mendrzycki, were impressed with her performance in Hamburg.
+She earned a position in the top thirty finalists and immediately travelled to Mallorca, Spain to join her competitors for a workshop there.
 In the end Diakovska made it to the final ten on the show, and during a special episode in November 2000, jury member Moslener disclosed that she was chosen to become part of the final girl group No Angels.

 With the final five members of the band in place, Popstars continued tracking the development and struggles of the group who left homes to move into a shared flat near Munich.
 However, it took another four months until the band released their debut single "Daylight in Your Eyes", which would subsequently appear on the band's debut album Elle'ments (2001).
 Both the single and the album became an unexpected but record-breaking success, when both instantly entered the top position on the Austrian, German and Swiss Media Control singles, albums and airplay charts, making No Angels one of the most successful debuts in years.

 In the following years No Angels released another two number-one studio albums, Now ...
 Us! and Pure, a live album and a successful swing album branded When the Angels Swing, totalling twelve singles altogether – including four-number one singles.
 Eventually selling more than five million singles and albums worldwide, No Angels became the best-selling German girl band to date and the most successful girl group of continental Europe between the years of 2001 and 2003.
 On 5 September 2003, the four remaining members of the band (Jessica Wahls had left the band following the birth of her first child in February 2003) announced that they would no longer be performing together after three years of continual touring and increasing cases of illness.
 The release of The Best of No Angels in November of the same year marked the end of the band, with each member going their separate ways in early 2004.

-Lucy re-joined No Angels who made a powerful revival.
+Diakovska re-joined No Angels after the group's revival.
 In March 2008 they were selected to represent Germany at the Eurovision Song Contest 2008 finals in Belgrade in May.
-This is an honour for Lucy.
 She, however, was not the first Bulgarian to represent Germany in the Eurovision finals.
 In 1964 this was done by Nora Nova.

+In 2021, No Angels reunited for the twentieth anniversary of their debut single and released a new "Celebration Version" of "Daylight in Your Eyes".
+The group also released the album 20, which entered the German album chart at number one in June 2021.
+The release was followed by the group's Celebration Tour in 2022.